uCreate-Vishal/php_tea_talks/POCs/custom-api-exception/readme.md

 ## About Custom API Exception
- This POC project/app is a demostration for Using custom exception handling for cleaner code for API development.
+ This POC project/app is a demonstration for Using custom exception handling for cleaner code for API development.

 ## Why?